alanzanattadev/redux-data-fetching/README.md

 ### GRAPHQL_DATA_REMOVED

-Specifies paths of resources to remove with an object, based on id for array resources.
+Specifies paths of resources to remove, with an object, based on id for array resources.
+The reducer will remove data of the same path that are set to true, and entities defined by ID in array of path (eg: appointments with id 1 and 10 in data.appointments and data.user.token in the example below).
+The paths are defined with objects of the same shape than the reducer data.

 ```javascript
 {